MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 ### 2) What are the most prevalent conditions for age ranges 0-18 (children), 19-64 (adults), 65+ (elderly) and what is the sum total of their visits in the last comlpete year of the dataset?
 <img width="457" height="154" alt="Section 4 Q2" src="https://github.com/user-attachments/assets/3546b7f4-41a4-4379-936e-bd9b0524e320" />

+- Functions:
+     - Built a CTE(`counts`) that joins `visit` and `billing tables, assigns each record to an age bracket (Child 0–17, Adult 18–64, Senior 65+), and aggregates visit counts and total charges per age bracket and condition for the last full year of the dataset.
+     - Used a second CTE(`ranked`) with ROW_NUMBER() to rank conditions within each age group by visit count and then picked the #1 per group.
+     - Returned the top condition for each age bracket along with its sum of charges to show financial weight, not just frequency.

 - Insights Gained:
+     - Cancer is the most prevalent and costly condition across all age brackets in 2024 with adult cancer cases totaling 130 million.
+Child and Senior cancer totals approximately 69.5 million each.
+     - Adult oncology represents nearly double the financial volume of pediatric or senior oncology, suggesting the strongest demand for adult oncology capacity (beds, infusion chairs, specialists).
+     - Since prevalence is measured by visit count (not unique patients), high totals likely reflect multiple encounters per patient—consistent with cancer treatment cycles.
+This supports prioritizing oncology scheduling, care coordination, and payer management across all ages, with the largest operational impact in the adult cohort.

 ```
 WITH counts AS (